abolitionist. artist. attorney.

 structural and systemic

-In addition to providing independent services, Lorilei serves as co-faculty for the 2021-22 New York Law School Asylum Clinic and consultant to The Confined Arts, an arts and advocacy project out of Columbia Law School.
+Given their deep expertise in immigration law, Lorilei served as co-faculty for the 2021-22 New York Law School Asylum Clinic and consultant to The Confined Arts, an arts and advocacy project out of Columbia Law School.
 They previously served as the Training Attorney for the Shriver Center on Poverty Law, where they designed and launched a national network of expert race equity legal advocates to lead sessions on racial justice advocacy, while also designing and leading sessions in trauma-informed advocacy, community-driven advocacy, structural racialization, systems thinking, practice management, and supervision.
 Lorilei's experiences building power in local community groups and among colleagues within nonprofit workspaces are the foundation for their approach and methodology on building sustainable, collaborative direct services advocacy models.

 Lorilei is frequently conducting research to deepen their understanding of the systems of oppression that have impacted them directly.
 Currently, their focuses are: